JoschkaCBraun/adaptive-text-steering/README.md

-# Controlling Topical Summarization with Steering Vectors
+# Beyond Multiple Choice: Evaluating Steering Vectors for Adaptive Free-Form Summarization

-Author: Joschka Braun
-Description: This repository contains the code of my research project, which evaluates the effectiveness of steering vectors for controlling topical summarization.
+This repository contains the implementation and experimental results for the paper "Beyond Multiple Choice: Evaluating Steering Vectors for Adaptive Free-Form Summarization".

 ## Project Structure